top of page

 Termite baiting

 An in-ground termite baiting system involves placing termiticide bait rods in monitoring stations around the perimeter of your building.
-These termite baiting stations intercept termites on the way to your property.
-The stations are inspected every 2-3 months, by a qualified termite professional..
-When termites eat the bait, they take the insecticide back to the nest where it kills the colony and as a result, protects your home.
+These stations intercept termites on their way to your property.
+A qualified termite professional inspects the stations every 3-6 months.
+When termites eat the bait, they take the insecticide back to the nest, where it kills the colony and protects your home.

-As with a liquid soil treatment, the successful performance of a monitoring and baiting system is dependent on it being the correct choice for your situation.
+As with a liquid soil treatment, the successful performance of a monitoring and baiting system depends on its being the correct choice for your situation.
 With correct professional installation and regular inspections, termite baiting systems are an excellent way of protecting your property against termites.

-Often you can choose between liquid soil treatments or monitoring and baiting systems.
-As soil treatments involve applying chemicals to the soil, you may prefer the more environmentally friendly monitoring and bait system option.
-Also, if you’re property is susceptible to flooding that can wash away a soil treatment a monitoring and baiting system will be the better option.
+Often, you can choose between liquid soil treatments or monitoring and baiting systems.
+As soil treatments involve applying chemicals to the soil, you may prefer the more environmentally friendly monitoring and baiting system option.
+Also, if your property is susceptible to flooding that can wash away a soil treatment, a monitoring and baiting system will be the better option.

 In summary, you need to weigh up the pros and cons of each option.
 Be sceptical about a company that pushes one treatment over another.
 They may have a sound reason, but check that you agree.

 Whatever your pest control problem, a pest control professional should be able to offer a variety of suitable treatment options.
-There’ll be costs associated with each option.
-So, budget is always a consideration.
+Each option will have costs, so budget is always a consideration.